Skip to main content

 Environmental Applications for Real-Time Mass Spectrometer Gas Analyzers

-See how the recent updates to 40 CFR 60 and 63 have increased EPA regulation of flare gas and fenceline monitoring requirements is prompting the need to adopt real-time gas analysis solutions at many sites, ranging from oil refineries to downstream hydrocarbon manufacturing.
+Recent updates to 40 CFR 60 and 63 have increased EPA regulations on flare gas and fenceline monitoring.
+This has led to a need for real-time gas analysis solutions at oil refineries and hydrocarbon manufacturing plants.

-Industrial mass spectrometers provide fast, continuous updates of the necessary compliance parameters as well as additional information for overall process safety and control.
-This presentation showed many examples and data from fenceline, flare gas, fuel gas and air monitoring environmental applications using a real-time, mass spectrometer gas analyzer.
+Industrial mass spectrometers provide fast, continuous updates on compliance parameters.
+They also offer critical insights for process safety and control.
+This presentation covers real-world applications, such as fenceline, flare gas, fuel gas, and air monitoring, using real-time mass spectrometer gas analyzers.

 Continue reading